lambda-curry/medusa-forms/packages/medusa-forms/src/editable-table/README.md

   maxWidth?: number;                  // Maximum column width

   // Features
-  enableSorting?: boolean;            // Enable sorting for this column (click header to sort) enableFiltering?: boolean;          // Enable filtering for this column
+  enableSorting?: boolean;            // Enable sorting for this column enableFiltering?: boolean;          // Enable filtering for this column enableHiding?: boolean;             // Allow hiding this column isPinnable?: boolean;               // Allow pinning this column

   // Dependencies and validation dependsOn?: string[];               // Fields this column depends on